 People look at the photos or know me in real life and comment that I’m an inspiration.
 However, I don’t want people to be inspired by the numbers.
 I want people to be inspired by the fact that

-- I, someone who has started and stopped the Couch to 5K program more times than I can count, completed my first marathon in April 2016 and am training for more!
+- I, someone who has started and stopped the Couch to 5K program more times than I can count, completed my first marathon in April 2016 and am training for a 50 mile ultra trail run in 2018!
 Even though I failed my first attempt at a marathon, I didn’t give up and LOVE running now.

 - Compared to most people (especially those in the bariatric community) I feel that I have a relatively healthy relationship with food.
 I give most of the credit to my holistic health coach.
 It has taken a lot of hard work to get to this point.
 I had to give up The Local Cook persona as it was creating too much pressure and guilt, which is not a healthy place.
 I blogged as The Local Cook from 2009 – 2014, which is the length of my first marriage!